-Proposed Heritage Conservation Area
+Westmead Estate Conservation Area

 The draft Master Plan proposes a Heritage Conservation Area within the Westmead Village Character Area.
-This proposed Heritage Conservation Area contains multiple properties that was part of the original Westmead Estate.
+This proposed Heritage Conservation Area contains multiple properties that were part of the original Westmead Estate.

 The diagram on this page identifies: